interledger/rfcs/0029-stream/0029-stream.md

 |---|---|---|
 | Source Address | ILP Address | New ILP address of the endpoint that sent the frame. |

+If an endpoint receives a `ConnectionNewAddress` frame, the endpoint MUST respond with a `ConnectionAssetDetails` frame.

 #### 5.3.3. `ConnectionMaxData` Frame

 | Field | Type | Description |